 Everyone is invited to get involved with the EMF Client project.
 Before you plan any kind of contribution, it is a good idea to contact the project team.

 Please provide a short and concise explanation of the problem and a snippet to reproduce the issue, ideally a JUnit test case that outlines the expected behavior.
 You are also invited to enter feature requests.
 Please use Bugzilla to report bugs and feature requests.

-- Providing a patch to fix a bug or add a feature
+- Providing a patch to fix a bug or

 Please attach your patch to the bug report in question or create a new report using Bugzilla .